 Toxicity vs. Maintenance

-by Dr. Mije Spearman, D. C.
+by Dr. Mije Spearman, D.C.

 Do you think your physical self is in perfect working order?
-Do you think it is possible to achieve this state or close to it?
+Do you think it is possible to achieve this state or be close to it?
 If you could achieve perfect physical health or close to it, how might this benefit you?

-Right now your health is probably somewhere between highly toxic and only needing maintenance care.
-Everyone has different stresses and every stress affects your body in unique ways.
+Right now, your health is probably somewhere between highly toxic and only needing maintenance care.
+Everyone has different stresses, and every stress affects your body in unique ways.

 What is toxicity?
 Anything your body cannot completely metabolize is toxicity.

-If your boss stressed you out and your muscles tightened up between your shoulder blades then toxicity would be created.
+If your boss stressed you out and your muscles tightened up between your shoulder blades, then toxicity would be created.
 Metabolism would not be fully complete until you were feeling fine again.

-Believe it or not my best patients who achieve health and stay healthy are also successful in life.
-What a coincidence or perhaps not.
+Believe it or not, my best patients who achieve health and stay healthy are also successful in life.
+What a coincidence, or perhaps not.

 So again I ask you – If you could achieve perfect physical health or close to it, how might this benefit you?